About

 Graduate of the Maryland Institute College of Art’s event-based sculpture department, studied forensic science at the University of Baltimore and holds an MA in Philosophy and Religion from the California Institute of Integral Studies.
 Find her on instagram @heidilynnheidilynn.

-Select Press + TALKS
+Select PUBLICATIONS, PRESS + TALKS

 Studio Visit: Heidi Gustafson, Kinfolk (Scandinavian Special, Issue #49)